frovedis/frovedis/doc/manual/python/dataframe/DataFrame_SelectionAndCombinations.md

 Join columns with other DataFrame either on index or on a key column.
 Efficiently join multiple DataFrame objects by index at once by passing a list.

-**NOTE: Parameters 'on', 'lsuffix', and 'rsuffix' are not supported when passing a list of DataFrame objects.**
+**Note:- Parameters 'on', 'lsuffix', and 'rsuffix' are not supported when passing a list of DataFrame objects.**

 For example: